Tolou Shokuhfar

 Shokuhfar focuses on two areas of research:

-The first area is smart and multifunctional 3D-printable biomaterials with bone tissue regeneration and antimicrobial properties.
+• Smart and multifunctional 3D-printable biomaterials with bone tissue regeneration and antimicrobial properties.
 She has developed a unique 2D nanomaterial, inspired by the cicada wing, that kills bacteria upon contact and prevents bacteria resistance.

-The second area is in situ liquid electron microscopy of biomolecules and biochemical activities in wet or hydrated environment.
+• In situ liquid electron microscopy of biomolecules and biochemical activities in wet or hydrated environment.
 Shokuhfar has advanced a novel technology — biocompatible graphene liquid cell bioreactors — for nanoscale-level transmission electron microscopy imaging of biological and living systems such as bacteria and their dynamic intracellular events.
 Previously, such high-resolution imaging was only possible in cryo-preserved cells.

 Print Friendly, PDF & Email